more

 10am @ Durrington Community Centre

-Join us on Sunday morning at Durrington Community Centre as we come together as a family to celebrate all that God is, all that He's done and to kick start the week in an atmosphere of faith, hope and love.
+Sunday morning is our opportunity to come together as a family to celebrate all that God is, all that He’s done and to kick start the week in an atmosphere of faith, hope and love.
+We meet at 10am and we’d love to see you there!

 Add to calendar